kirlf/CSP/FEC/Convolutional codes intro.md

 Fig. 1.1.1.
 Comparison of QPSK with and without convolutional codes (7, [175 133]) (AWGN).

-If you choose the larger constrain length (use more delaying memory blocks), your encoder (and decoder) becomes more sophisticated (exponentially).
+Moreover, if you choose the larger constrain length (use more delaying memory blocks), your encoder (and decoder) becomes more sophisticated (exponentially).
 However, coding algorithm becomes more strong (more available combinations, code words), hence, the length of the constrain length influences you BER performance.

 ``` octave
 clear all